Skip to Main Content

 Matching the original construction methods was another time-intensive process.
 The Guastavino vaulted ceilings in the waiting room required 29,000 individual terra cotta tiles, each about the size of a half sheet of paper covering a 21,000-square-foot surface area.
 The layered, detailed work took a year to complete.

 However, the building isn’t a perfect replica in every way.
 By design, many bricks and tiles were left with chips and dents, untouched sections of graffiti are on full display and curated examples of ruin remain in place.
-It’s all about telling the story of the station’s renaissance—from its groundbreaking, to its glory days, to its fall, and now its majestic revival.
+It’s all about telling the story of the station’s renaissance—from its groundbreaking, to its glory days, to its fall, and now its revered revival.

 Michigan Central Station is only the beginning for Detroit.